robcarver17/pysystemtrade/docs/instruments.md

 ## A note about configuration

-When you're running in simulation things are relatively simple; configuration items are defined in defaults_yaml, but can be overridden by your private_config.yaml, and then also by your own backtest.yaml file.
+When you're running in simulation things are relatively simple; configuration items are defined in `defaults.yaml`, but can be overridden by your `private_config.yaml`, and then also by your own backtest.yaml file.

 Importantly, once we're out of the 'backtesting' part of a production system, we can't see the backtest configuration (which after all is system specific, whereas generally in the production environment we're working with global parameters).
 So the priority order is `defaults.yaml`, overridden by `private_config.yaml`.
 The downstream code that produces strategy orders once the production backtest has generated optimal positions, and then trades those orders, will operate only on the configuration in `private_config.yaml` and `defaults.yaml`.